-1. General Information: The Air Force's Air Conformity Applicability Model (ACAM) was used to perform an analysis to assess the potential air quality impact/s associated with the action in accordance with the Air Force Instruction 32-7040, Air Quality Compliance And Resource Management; the Environmental Impact Analysis Process (EIAP, 32 CFR 989); and the General Conformity Rule (GCR, 40 CFR 93 Subpart B).
+1. General Information: The Air Force's Air Conformity Applicability Model (ACAM) was used to perform an analysis to assess the potential air quality impact/s associated with the action in accordance with the Air Force Instruction 32-7040, Air Quality Compliance And Resource Management; the Environmental Impact Analysis Process (EIAP, 32 CFR 989), and the General Conformity Rule (GCR, 40 CFR 93 Subpart B).
 This report provides a summary of the ACAM analysis.

-a.
-Action Location:

-Base: KIRTLAND AFB

-State: New Mexico
+KIRTLAND AFB Base: State: New Mexico County(s): Bernalillo

-County(s): Bernalillo

-Regulatory Area(s): NOT IN A REGULATORY AREA